 - Some dog ramps may seem better made (but will cost more)

 Top-Rated Indoor Dog Ramps – The Fellie Dog Ramp Ladder

-This is a durable ramp option that easily holds up to 60kg and boasts a textured grip carpet, meaning it shouldn’t ever be too slippy for your pets to cling to when moving up and down.
+This is a durable ramp option which easily holds up to a 60kg pooch, and which boasts a textured grip carpet, meaning it shouldn’t ever be too slippy for your pets to cling to when moving up and down.
 It’s ideal for getting dogs on and off beds and furniture without them risking their joints and bones!

 - Maybe not the best for larger dogs

 Best Ramp For Heavy Dogs – Hewitt & Blue Large Dog Ramp

 With a surface that will support animals of up to 110kg in weight, this impressive dog ramp is ideal for owners who have bigger or heavier dogs who are impossible to lift into the car.
 Instead of giving yourself an injury, this simple ramp system will allow your pets to trundle in and out of vehicles without any kind of fuss.

 Impressively, it’s really lightweight.
 Just because it supports heftier breeds doesn’t mean it has to be large or cumbersome on its own!
 It weighs less than 7kg, and glides up and down for you to easily slide into the boot of your car.

 - Can be a little expensive, but worth the investment